 By using a dedicated host and following a few easy steps, system administrators can configure deployments so that users can print directly from business applications on network devices.

-The following table describes the three primary printing scenarios in Finance and Operations applications.
+The following table describes the three primary printing scenarios.

 |1.
 Printing what you see||Print what is currently shown in the browser.||A "print-friendly" version of the webpage is generated for the browser.|

 |2.
 Interactive printing||Print a precision document on a locally connected device.||You can export a PDF version of the report and download it to the browser.|

 |3.
 Printing on a network device||Send a precision document to a domain printer device.||A precision document is sent to a client application that runs on a server that is hosted in the customer's domain.|